Nida Faraz looks at some curious Flop films becoming cult classics

-Cineworld is a one of a kind world where no word is the final world.
-This unpredictability makes this field an intriguingly fascinating field for many who keep on dabbling in the movie world.
+Cineworld is a one-of-a-kind world where no word is the final word.
+This Flop films becoming cult classics unpredictability makes this field an intriguingly fascinating field for many who keep on dabbling in the movie world.
 One of the relevant criteria devised to judge the performance of movies is by measuring their success at the box-office and the money they make.
 If movies flop, whether due to poor marketing, stiff competition or bad critical reception, they are considered doomed with hardly any chances of making a comeback and are unlikely to have a future.
 However, every now and again, one can witness that a film that absolutely bombs at the box office, only to rise up years later with a dedicated fan base.
 Such films are usually dubbed as cult classics and over the years, there have been numerous cult films that have started out from nothing.
 Some of these films have even gone on to exceed their highest hopes, achieving international recognition that they never would have had if not for the boost in popularity that comes from cult status.

 Empire Records (1995)